-- A "corporate transaction" generally means (i) a sale or other disposition of all or substantially all of the assets of the Company, or (ii) a reorganization, merger, consolidation, share exchange or similar transaction involving the Company. - A "change in control" generally refers to a corporate transaction (as defined above), the acquisition by a person or group of beneficial ownership of 50% or more of the voting power of our stock, or our "continuing directors" ceasing to constitute a majority of our board.
+- A "corporate transaction" generally means (i) a sale or other disposition (in one or a series of transactions) of all or substantially all of the assets of the Company, or (ii) a reorganization, merger, consolidation, share exchange or similar transaction involving the Company. - A "change in control" generally refers to a corporate transaction (as defined above), the acquisition by a person or group of beneficial ownership of 50% or more of the voting power of our stock, or our "continuing directors" ceasing to constitute a majority of our board.

 Effect of Termination of Service.
-Unless otherwise set forth in an applicable agreement, if a participant's employment or other service relationship with us and our subsidiaries is terminated, the 2022 Plan provides that unvested portions of his or her outstanding awards will be forfeited, and vested portions of outstanding option and SAR awards will continue to be exercisable for a period of three months after termination, unless the termination is for cause.
-In the event of a termination of "cause," the vested but unexercised portions of options and SAR awards will also be terminated.
-"Cause" for termination is defined in any applicable employment agreement, or otherwise generally involves unsatisfactory performance of duties, violation of law, failure to comply with our policies or agreements with the participant, personal dishonesty, or conduct which may bring harm to our company.
-Upon termination due to death or disability, all outstanding awards will become fully vested, and the option and SAR awards may be exercised for a period of one year after the date of termination.
+Unless otherwise set forth in an applicable agreement, if a participant's employment or other service relationship with us and our subsidiaries is terminated, the Restated Plan provides that unvested portions of his or her outstanding awards will be forfeited, and vested portions of outstanding option and SAR awards will continue to be exercisable for a period of three months after termination; however, if the participant dies during such three month period, the vested and exercisable portions of the option and SAR awards may be exercised for a period of one year after the date of such termination.
+In the event of a termination for "cause," the vested but unexercised portions of options and SAR awards will also be terminated.
+Upon termination due to death or disability, all outstanding awards will become fully vested, and the option and SAR awards may be exercised for a period of one year after the date of one year after the date of termination.

 Parachute Payments.
-In the event that the benefits provided for in the 2022 Plan or otherwise payable to a participant constitute Section 280G "parachute payments" and would be subject to excise taxes, then such pay and benefits will be either be delivered in full or delivered as to such lesser extent which would result in no portion of such pay or benefits being subject to excise taxes, whichever results in the receipt by the participant of the greatest amount of benefits.
+In the event that the benefits provided for in the Restated Plan or otherwise payable to a participant constitute Section 280G "parachute payments" and would be subject to excise taxes, then such pay and benefits will be either be delivered in full or delivered as to such lesser extent which would result in no portion of such pay or benefits being subject to excise taxes, whichever results in the receipt by the participant of the greatest amount of benefits.

-Effective Date of Plan Amendment.
-The amended 2022 Plan will become effective on the date that this proposal is approved by the Company's shareholders.
-If our shareholders do not approve this proposal, the amendment to the 2022 Plan will not take effect and the 2022 Plan will continue under its original terms.
+Effective Date of Plan Restatement.
+The Restated Plan will become effective on the date that this proposal is approved by the Company's shareholders.
+If our shareholders do not approve this proposal, the Restated Plan will not take effect and the 2022 Plan will continue under its original terms.

-Term of the 2022 Plan.
-Unless terminated earlier, the 2022 Plan will terminate on August 29, 2032.
-Awards outstanding under the 2022 Plan at the time it is terminated will continue in accordance with their terms and the terms of the 2022 Plan unless otherwise provided in the applicable agreements.
+Term of the Restated Plan.
+Unless terminated earlier, the Restated Plan will terminate on the ten-year anniversary of the date that the Restated Plan is approved by our shareholders.
+Awards outstanding under the Restated Plan at the time it is terminated will continue in accordance with their terms and the terms of the Restated Plan unless otherwise provided in the applicable agreements.

 Amendment or Termination of the Plan.
-The board of directors may amend or terminate the 2022 Plan from time to time.
-However, except in the case of adjustments upon changes in common stock, no amendment will be effective unless approved by the shareholders of the Company to the extent shareholder approval is necessary to satisfy applicable laws or the rules of the New York Stock Exchange.
-Termination, suspension or amendment of the 2022 Plan may not adversely affect any outstanding award without the consent of the affected participant.
+The board of directors may amend, suspend or terminate the Restated Plan from time to time.
+However, except in the case of adjustments upon changes in common stock, no amendment will be effective unless approved by the shareholders of the Company to the extent shareholder approval is necessary to satisfy applicable laws or the rules of the NYSE.
+Termination, suspension or amendment of the Restated Plan may not materially impair the rights of any participant under any outstanding award without the consent of the affected participant.